elithaxxor/GUIDES/README.md

 [Scan with default NSE]- scripts.
 Considered useful for discovery and safe nmap 192.168.1.1 --script default

+["not intrusive" Scan default, but remove intrusive scripts] nmap 192.168.1.1 --script "not intrusive"

 [Scan with a single script.
 Example banner] nmap 192.168.1.1 --script=banner